-B. The United Kingdom Vs. The United States Of America Regarding Single-Gender Schooling
+The United Kingdom vs. the United States Of America Regarding Single-Gender Schooling

 Single-gender schooling is still a practice in the United Kingdom, although most of the educational institutions that engage in this practice are in the private sector there.
 There are not as many single-gender schools in the United Kingdom nowadays as compared with 1966, but British parents still endorse this practice in their nation to this very day; and they strongly believe that it produces better results than co-educational schooling.
 Nevertheless, the arguments in favor and against single-gender schooling have become fierce in that country in recent years.
 In any event, public educational institutions here in the United States of America are just beginning to get on board with this practice of single-gender schooling.